-The Academy offers outreach training, referral and counseling services to Wai'anae coast residents interested in employment in the Health Care fields, with programs of study that lead to a degree or certificate and specialized courses that are of interest to the community.
-Programs of study include: Nurse Assistant Program, Medical Assisting Program, Licensed Practical Nursing Program, and Community Health Worker Program.
-Courses include: Medical Terminology, Study of Human Diseases, Anatomy and Physiology, and Pharmacology.
-Call the Academy (696-3155) for more information.
+The WHA offers outreach, training, referral and counseling service to Wai'anae Coast residents interested in employment in the health care fields, with programs of study that lead to a degree or certificate and specialized courses that are of interest to the community.
+Programs include: Nursing Assistant, Medical Assisting, Community Heath Worker, Practical Nursing, Phlebotomy, Medical Reception, Health Administration, and Dental Assistant.
+The Wai'anae Health Academy is a partnership between Wai'anae Coast Comprehensive Health Center, Kapi'olani Community College, and Leeward Community College.
+Call the WHA at 696-3155 for more information.